Case study: Consensus

 Your dedicated UX studio without the studio salary.

-The average product design salary in the United States is between $75,000 and $119,000.
+The average salary for a product designer in the United States is between $75,000 and $119,000.
 Not everyone can commit to such numbers.